baguette88/TeachingCursor/README.md

   2. Refine concepts into a promptwith Claude's assistance
   3. Generate final artwork using DALL-E or similar AI image generators by inputting the generated prompt.

-##5. new models:
+##5. new models, software architecture discussions w ai:
-01 general
+01 general purpose
-01-mini - marh science code architecture
+01-mini - STEM Model ;)

 (use mini to plan spec, 01 tp execute spec)